telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 ## Overview

-Apart from being written in a different language, the Sass-based themes are slightly different from the LESS-based ones.
+Apart from being written in a different language, the Sass-based themes are slightly different from the Less-based ones.
 This article outlines those differences and demonstrates how to use the Sass-based themes.

 ## Differences

-In Kendo UI, the Sass-based themes demonstrate the following differences from the LESS-based ones:
+In Kendo UI, the Sass-based themes demonstrate the following differences from the Less-based ones:

 - Each Sass-based theme is represented by a single CSS file that combines the layout and the themes of the components.
 As a result, you do not need to match a theme with its common file.
 - Based on the widget you work with, the Sass-based themes can build a part of the widget theme in a similar way the Download Builder trims unused scripts.